Busrara/Spam-Detection-ML/README.md

 ⚪ pandas: For data handling and manipulation.
 ⚪ numpy: For numerical operations.
 ⚪ scikit-learn: For machine learning algorithms.
-⚪imblearn: For the SMOTE oversampling technique.
+⚪ imblearn: For the SMOTE oversampling technique.
 ⚪ matplotlib & seaborn: For data visualization.
 ⚪ nltk: For text processing and natural language tasks.